Jalen Hurts’ late TD run gives Eagles 17-16 win over Colts | Times Leader

 Indy had one last shot but the drive stalled before it reached midfield.

 For most of the day, the Colts played well.
-They drove 75 yards on their opening possession, taking a 7-0 lead on Jonathan Taylor’s 1-yard run — .
+They drove 75 yards on their opening possession, taking a 7-0 lead on Jonathan Taylor’s 1-yard run — Indy’s first TD on its first possession since last Dec.
+25.

 The Colts could only muster three more field goals by Chase McLaughlin.
 His 51-yard attempt that missed to the right set up Philadelphia’s first TD — a 22-yard pass from Hurts to Quez Watkins with 13:31 left in the game.